-And for that reason, I feel like, even though what he said was “right,” Elihu hadn’t earned the right to say it.
+Even though what Elihu said was “right,” he hadn’t earned the right to say it.
 And that’s a lesson I take to heart as a pastor.
 I can be 100% right in what I say to my congregation.
 I can rebuke, correct, admonish, and reprimand all I want, because for thirty minutes every Sunday morning, I’ve got the microphone, and they are too polite to stop me.

 But if I haven’t sat in silence with these people at a graveside or a hospital bedside, then it doesn’t matter how right I am.
 There are a hundred wrong ways to speak truth, but there is no wrong way to demonstrate love.